robwco/folyo/README.md

 # Folyo

-Built with Jekyll, Folyo is a directory of hand-picked portfolio and personal websites.
-We focus mostly on design and development sites.
+Built with Jekyll, [Folyo](http://folyo.me) is a directory of hand-picked portfolio and personal websites.
+We focus mostly on design and development sites, so if you'd like to get featured let us know.

 I use [Typeform](http://typeform.com) for most of the forms on the site.
 The font face is Europa hosted by [Typekit](http://typekit.com).